Over 40? All You Need To Know About Looking Stunning In Pictures

 98% of people put their chins up for photos and think they are hiding their chin.
 This is actually the absolute opposite of what you should be doing.
 It is much more flattering to elongate your neck and tilt your chin down by one or two inches.
 This will help to avoid the dreaded double chin.
 Try it in the mirror.
 It might feel funny at first, but before long it will be second nature to do this when you pose.

 Show your good side!
 We all have one, so make sure you highlight yours in photos.
 Make sure this is the side you are favouring when the camera is clicking.
 It is best to position your body at an angle because it is more flattering for your figure.
 Starting with your good side, angle yourself at about 20 to 30 degrees and then turn your head in the direction of the camera.
-Also, try to put your weight in your back leg, as it is a very slimming pose.
+Also, try to put your weight on your back leg, as it is a very slimming pose.
 And last but not least, try to avoid putting your hands on your hips.
-This pose is fine for the twenty something’s, but not us.
+This pose is fine for the twenty-somethings, but not us.
 It isn’t the most flattering.

 Practice all of these angles and poses in the mirror so that you get comfortable with the positions and you can see what looks good.
 To find the best angle, try shifting your weight between your hips and moving your shoulders in different positions.
 Nothing looks more awkward than being too stiff and formal in photos.
 We don’t want to resemble a wax figure!